msk-access/access_data_analysis/python/run_create_report/README.md

   -gm, --generate-markdown        If given, the create_report.R will be run
                                   with `-md` flag to generate markdown
                                   [default: False]
+  -ff, --force                    If this is set to True then we will not
+                                  stop if an error is encountered in a given sample but keep on running for the next sample [default: False]

   --install-completion            Install completion for the current shell.
   --show-completion               Show completion for the current shell, to